-MOBILE CLINIC NAME Solo Practice ADDRESS Your Associates: PHONE Salaried ODs: FHONE Partnership with: Your Associates: THIRD PARTY PRACTICE ASSOCIATION: Do you lease, share, or use mobile clii or resources controlled by an optician, optical retail, general retail, optical managen associated holding company? nic equipment Salaried ODs: YES IF YES, Name of Company: To Whom: □ NO Salaried Employer: DISPENSARY CRIMINAL RECORD CHECK Members whose current registration with the Association of 0 (e.g. 1990) must submit a Criminal Record Check with Vu All other members must confirm whether he or she has been she has been convicted, provide information regarding that Inerable Sector Search this year. en convicted of a criminal offense and, if he or Your Registration Date for the purposes of Criminal Record Checks is: I am required to submit a Criminal Record Check with Vulnerable Record Check or have already submitted it to the MAO office.
-Sector Search this year.
-I am enclosing my Criminal I am not required to submit a Criminal Record Check this year.
-By convictions, or if I do have one or more convictions, that I have alr I am not required to submit a Criminal Record Check this year, but I have one or more convictions that I have not yet to MAO.
-I am enclosing details of my conviction(s) in a separate sealed envelope marked "Conviction Details Confidence or more conviction Details Confidence or more convictions that I have not yet to MAO.
-I am enclosing details of my conviction(s) in a separate sealed envelope marked "Conviction Details Confidence or more convictions that I have not yet to MAO.
-I am enclosing details of my conviction(s) in a separate sealed envelope marked "Conviction Details Confidence or more convictions that I have not yet to MAO.
-I am enclosing details of my conviction(s) in a separate sealed envelope marked "Conviction Details Confidence or more conviction Details Confidence or more conviction Details Confidence or my conviction Details Confi PROFESSIONAL LIABILITY INSURANCE All Members must submit proof of current professional liab ility insurance with annual renewal of registratio ☐ I am enclosing a copy of my professional liability insurance certific ate or have already submitted it to the MAO office. ☐ I am emailing a copy of my professional liability insurance certifica te to mao@mb-opto.ca.
-CERTIFICATION AND SIGNATURE Sections #1, 2, and 4-8 are mandatory for renewal of membership.
-Section #3 is voluntary but is helpful so the MAO office can provide infor By completing Section #3, I give consent for MAO to share this informati By signing below, I certify that I have personally reviewed the information information is true, accurate and complete.
-I understand that, in accordation circumstances must be reported to MAO within 7 days of the change.
-DATE SIGNATURE OU HAVE ANY COMMENTS ABOUT ASSOCIATION ACTIVITY YOU HAVE ANY COMMENTS ABOUT ASSOCIATION ACTIVIT hat should MAO and its Council and Committees be doing more of? less
+MOBILE CLINIC NAME Solo Practice

+ADDRESS Your Associates:

+PHONE Salaried ODs:

+FNUNE Partnership with: Your Associates:

+THIRD PARTY PRACTICE ASSOCIATION: Do you lease, share, or use mobile or resources controlled by an optician, optical retail, general retail, optical managassociated holding company? clinic equipment Salaried ODs:

+YES IF YES, Name of Company: To Whom:

+□ NO Salaried Employer:

+DISPENSARY

+CRIMINAL RECORD CHECK

+Members whose current registration with the Association 0 (e.g. 1990) must submit a Criminal Record Check with \ All other members must confirm whether he or she has be she has been convicted, provide information regarding the /ulnerable Sector Search this year. een convicted of a criminal offense and, if he or

+Your Registration Date for the purposes of Criminal Record Checks i S:

+I am required to submit a Criminal Record Check with Vulnerable Record Check or have already submitted it to the MAO office. e Sector Search this year.
+I am enclosing my Criminal

+I am not required to submit a Criminal Record Check this year.
+By checking this box, I certify that I have no criminal convictions, or if I do have one or more convictions, that I have already reported details of all convictions to MAO.

+I am not required to submit a Criminal Record Check this year, I to MAO.
+I am enclosing details of my conviction(s) in a separate

+PROFESSIONAL LIABILITY INSURANCE

+All Members must submit proof of current professional li ability insurance with annual renewal of registratio

+☐ I am enclosing a copy of my professional liability insurance certi ficate or have already submitted it to the MAO office.

+☐ I am emailing a copy of my professional liability insurance certifi cate to mao@mb-opto.ca.

+CERTIFICATION AND SIGNATURE

+Sections #1, 2, and 4-8 are mandatory for renewal of membership.
+Section #3 is voluntary but is helpful so the MAO office can provide inf By completing Section #3, I give consent for MAO to share this information.

+By signing below, I certify that I have personally reviewed the information formation is true, accurate and complete.
+I understand that, in according to the change of the change.

+SIGNATURE

+DATE

+OU HAVE ANY COMMENTS ABOUT ASSOCIATION ACTIV